crate/cratedb-guide/docs/feature/storage/index.md

 :Segment merges:

   When data is written to CrateDB, it is written into subsequent immutable segments on disk.
-Over time, to reduce their number, these segments are merged into larger ones by background tasks, balancing I/O load with query performance.
-  This process is called {ref}`optimization <crate-reference:optimize>`.

-  This process, known as segment merging, achieves three critical optimizations:
-  - Space compaction: Merging removes deleted or superseded records, freeing disk space automatically.
-  - Faster queries: Larger segments reduce index overhead and improve cache efficiency.
+  Background tasks merge immutable segments into larger ones over time to reduce their number, which reduces index overhead and improves cache efficiency.
-  - No downtime: Merging occurs transparently, allowing continuous ingestion and querying.

-  CrateDB uses Lucene's default TieredMergePolicy for automatically merging segments in the background.
-It merges segments of roughly equal size and controls the number of segments per "tier" to balance search performance with merge overhead.
-Lucene's [TieredMergePolicy] documentation explains in detail how CrateDB's underlying merge policy decides when to combine segments.
+  While merging, the process also eliminates deleted records, effectively freeing disk space.

+  The merge process occurs transparently, using Lucene's TieredMergePolicy to merge segments of roughly equal sizes without interrupting ingestion or queries, while balancing query performance with merge I/O overhead.
+  See Lucene's [TieredMergePolicy] documentation for details.

-  You can invoke segment merges manually by using the {ref}`OPTIMIZE TABLE <crate-reference:sql-optimize>` SQL command.
+  You can invoke merges manually using {ref}`OPTIMIZE TABLE <crate-reference:sql-optimize>`, to achieve {ref}`optimization <crate-reference:optimize>` especially after heavy insert operations.
-  This achieves the best optimization, especially after heavy insert operations, for example, after initially loading table data from another system.

 :Table refreshes: